Writer/director Gary Ross’ wonderful movie SEABISCUIT is a heartfelt true-life tale you won’t want to miss.

-The elements of that achievement are introduced to us, one by one, at the start of the film – SEABISCUIT was a headstrong colt, whose owners dismissed any talent he might have possessed as a racehorse because he was too small, he surely couldn’t match any other horse on a racetrack; businessman and entrepreneur Charles Howard (Jeff Bridges in another of his peerless performances) had carved out a successful career in the early 1920’s, selling the new fad, automobiles but this had also inadvertently paved the way to a personal tragedy; Tom Smith (the estimable Chris Cooper), a talented horse whisperer and trainer was struggling to find work now that horses were quickly being replaced by motor cars as the main method of transport in an America leaving the Old West behind; and Red Pollard (the brilliant Tobey Maguire), a young jockey, is eeking out a hard living riding the racing circuit with more failure that success.
+The elements of that achievement are introduced to us, one by one, at the start of the film – SEABISCUIT was a headstrong colt, whose owners dismissed any talent he might have possessed as a racehorse because he was too small, he surely couldn’t match any other horse on a racetrack; businessman and entrepreneur Charles Howard (Jeff Bridges in another of his peerless performances) had carved out a successful career in the early 1920s, selling the new fad, automobiles but this had also inadvertently paved the way to a personal tragedy; Tom Smith (the estimable Chris Cooper), a talented horse whisperer/trainer was struggling to find work now that horses were quickly being replaced by motor cars as the main method of transport in an America leaving the Old West behind; and Red Pollard (the brilliant Tobey Maguire), a young jockey, is eeking out a hard-living on the racing circuit with more failure than success.

 It’s when Howard vacations across the border to Tijuana with his friends, who hope to pull him out of his gloom by taking him to see the horse-racing at the Santa Anita track, that events begin to take a turn in everyone’s favour.
 Here, Howard not only decides to invest in a racehorse but he also meets his soulmate Marcela (a superb Elizabeth Banks) who will become his second wife and sees Smith, who although slightly unorthodox, is the trainer he thinks he needs.